Summer Camps & Conservatories FAQs

 Yes.
 We select new actors and technicians each year.
 Usually, this means returning members will be re-accepted, but not always.
 The audition/interview isn’t just to determine whether we’ll accept you, but also how we could cast you.
 It’s important for us to see how you’ve grown or changed over the year.

-AUDITIONS: You will perform your monologue/”non-ologue”, play theatre games, read from the script, and discuss what the summer will look like for you if accepted.
-The audition is an opportunity for the director to get to know you and see how you work and play with other potential ensemble members.
-It is also an opportunity for you to get to know your potential castmates.
+AUDITIONS: You will perform your monologue/“non-ologue” and then play theatre games and/or read from the script.
+Plus, we’ll discuss what the summer will look like for you if accepted.
+The audition is an opportunity for the director to get to know you.
 You’ll have a chance to ask us questions, too!

-You will have your best audition if you relax, have fun, and connect with your fellow performers!
+You will have your best audition if you relax and have fun.
 We have been told that our auditions are significantly more fun than the average audition.
 We plan to keep it that way.

-INTERVIEWS: Technical Theatre Interviews will be solo.
-We'll discuss your portfolio, interests, current skills, what you want to learn, and how summer can help you achieve your goals.
+INTERVIEWS: We’ll discuss your portfolio, interests, current skills, what you want to learn, and how summer can help you achieve your goals.
 You’ll have a chance to ask us questions, too!

-For all auditioned programs, you will need to prepare some material to present.
+For all auditioned programs, you will need to prepare a monologue.
 You can find the required material below.
-Please choose ONE (1) to perform at your audition.
+Please choose ONE (1) monologue/“non-ologue” to perform at your audition.

 Please bring a portfolio to your interview to discuss.
 You can find the guidelines below: